Aliyas-22/90DaysOfDevOps/2026/day-28/day-28-notes.md

 ✅ Write for, while, and until loops

-✅Use grep, awk, sed, sort, uniq for text processing

 ✅ Define and call functions with arguments and return values

 ✅  Handle errors with set -e, set -u, set -o pipefail, trap